-General transitive reduction of a graph takes $O(\Sigma{v \to w \in E} \operatorname{deg}(w)) = O(ED)$ time, where $\operatorname{deg}(w)$ is the out-degree of w, E is the number of edges, and D is the maximum out degree of a vertex.
-But in our context, the graph models overlaps in which the length of the interval represented by each read is known as is the amount of overlap between two such intervals.
-We will leverage this to give an algorithm that takes $O(\Sigma_v \operatorname{tr.deg}(v)\operatorname{deg}(v))$ worst case time, where $\operatorname{tr.deg}(v)$ is the out degree of v in the transitively reduced graph.
-Assuming all input sequences are equally likely, $\operatorname{tr.deg}(v) = O(1)$ on average and the algorithm thus takes O(E) expected time.
+General transitive reduction of a graph takes $O(\sum{v \to w \in E} deg(w)) =$ O(ED) time where deg(w) is the out degree of w, E is the number of edges, and D is the maximum out degree of a vertex.
+But in our context the graph models overlaps in which the length of the interval represented by each read is known as is the amount of overlap between two such intervals.
+We will leverage this to give an algorithm that takes $O(\Sigma_v tr.deg(v)deg(v))$ worst case time where tr.deg(v) is the out degree of v in the transitively reduced graph.
+Assuming all input sequences are equally likely, tr.deg(v) = O(1) on average and the algorithm thus takes O(E) expected time.
 Of course, real genomes have non-random repetitive structures, but even in these cases the preponderance of the genome is unique sequence so that in practice we see very rapid, near linear behavior.